 During the September 9, 2014 meeting, the PMOC questioned what MWAA is doing to understand the total impact of the SWM Part II-B revisions on the project schedule.
 MWAA responded that it is meeting with CRC on a regular basis to review and work through the construction schedule, which has not been formally submitted to MWAA for review.
-CRC is scheduled to present the construction schedule to MWAA the week of September 19, 2014; however, the formal submittal of the construction schedule by MWAA is not expected until November 2014.
+CRC presented the non-compliant and highly summarized construction schedule to senior MWAA staff starting on September 22, 2014; however, the formal submittal of the construction schedule by CRC is not expected until November 2014.
 The PMOC expressed concern that MWAA did not meet the requirements of FTA Circular 4220.1F for the SWM Part II-B revisions and questioned when the internal review would be completed to determine the overall impact to the project.
+As stated above, during the October 9, 2014 meeting, the PMOC questioned the issuance of a change for the SWM Part II-B regulations stating that the Package A DB Contract required CRC to obtain and comply with required permits and environmental controls needed for the design, construction, and acceptance of the Work.
+The PMOC added that if the proposer's schedule to implement the Project indicated that they could not meet the schedule associated with the older codes (i.e. VSMP Part II-C), then the VSMP Part II-B regulations applied.
 MWAA responded that they are working with CRC to minimize construction durations; however, until the impact of the SWM Part II-B revisions is determined, the Schedule Substantial Completion Date (SSCD) cannot be defined.